-And for those winter spells, try one of their two more nourishing healing lip balms: Sweet Birch or Tangerine Grapefruit (of which you can also opt to get in a reusable slide-lid tin container).
+For winter spells, try their nourishing healing lip balms: Sweet Birch or Tangerine Grapefruit.

 About Rainwater Botanicals

-Rainwater Botanicals started in 1999 with a simple healing salve (still available, by the way) and they’ve continued taking care of our bodies ever since.
+Rainwater Botanicals started with a simple healing salve and they’ve continued taking care of our bodies ever since.

 7. PLANT MAKEUP

-Cute names aside, they’re serious about making quality zero waste beeswax lip balm (so this one isn’t vegan) out of real, natural ingredients.
-They’ve even got a strawberry lip tint that’s been made with real organic strawberries.
+Cute names aside, they’re serious about making quality natural zero waste lip balms out of real ingredients—like the strawberry lip tint featuring real organic strawberries.